item4/ugoira/docs/install.rst

 Ugoira is made with the following softwares:

 Python_ 3.5 or higher
-   ugoira is mostly written in Python language.
-It's a high-level scripting language for general purpose. ugoira tested in Python 3.5, 3.6 and 3.7.
+   ugoira is mostly written in Python language, a high-level general-purpose scripting language. ugoira was tested in Python 3.5, 3.6 and 3.7.

 `Imagemagick 6`_
-   ugoira use Imagemagick 6 for generate gif image.
-It's a image manipulation toolkit.
+   ugoira uses Imagemagick 6 to generate gif images.
+It's an image manipulation toolkit.

 Mac OS X